Trusted by over 3,500 Candidates

 Bold | Logical | Pleasant | Consistent |

-Each position profile is assembled of a combination of several factors, some more important and some less.
-As we have seen above, a sales representative is expected to be an extrovert, but would also be expected to show high dominance.
 A data analyst should be formal but should also express dominance in his work.
 The rest of the positions do have a leading factor but should express the other factors to a certain degree as well.

 To show more and less dominant factors in your personality, you need to choose several adjectives according to their level of importance for your position.
-The more adjectives you choose for one factor, the higher/lower that factor will appear in the results.

-Try evaluating how important is each factor for a research scientist position:
+Try evaluating how important each factor is for a research scientist position:

-The correct answer is D.
+The correct answer is (D).

-Other than the specific adjectives you choose to describe yourself, the number of words you choose also influences your predictive index behavioral test results.
 We recommend choosing between 20-50 words on each list, and not more than 80 words on both lists.
 Choosing less or more than this range may indicate indecisiveness and difficulty analyzing and recognizing your strengths and weaknesses.

 The first list asks you to select adjectives based on how you think people expect you to behave, which creates your “self-concept”, who you wish to be, while the second list asks about who you are now.